ibm-cloud-docs/schematics/workspace-setup.md

 | One GitHub repo, use directories to distinguish between environments | For organizations that prefer short-lived branches, and where configurations differ drastically across environments, consider creating directories that represent the different configurations of your environments.
 With this setup, all your directories listen for changes that are committed to the `master` branch.
 Make sure to set up a process for how changes in one configuration file are populated across directories to avoid that you have different configurations in each environment. |
 | Use one GitHub repo per environment | Use one GitHub repository for each of your environment.
 With this setup, you have a 1:1 relationship between your workspace and GitHub repository.
 While this setup allows you to apply separate permissions for each of your environments, you must make sure that your team can manage multiple GitHub repositories and keep them in sync. |

-For more information about how to structure your GitHub repository, see [Repository Structure](https://www.terraform.io/docs/enterprise/workspaces/repo-structure.html).
+For more information about how to structure your GitHub repository, see [Repository Structure](https://www.terraform.io/docs/enterprise/workspaces/repo-structure.html){: external}.

 ### How can I reuse configuration files across environments and workspaces?
 {: #plan-reuse}